Platypi/style_typescript/README.md

 ### Try

   - Try statements should be avoided whenever possible.
 They are not a good way of providing flow control.
+  - Try statements should be used when using `async/await` syntax.

 Try statements should have the following form: